Is Repeated Bayesian Interim Analysis Consequence-Free?: Introduction

 \section{Introduction}

 In clinical trials, interim analyses are often conducted to assess trial progress and inform decisions about whether to continue or stop the trial early.
-A trial may be stopped early if interim results cross predefined thresholds, such as showing compelling efficacy, indicating futility due to lack of benefit, or revealing unacceptable toxicity that compromises participant safety.
-Two primary types of decision rules are used in interim analyses and stopping: frequentist and Bayesian.
+A trial may be stopped early if interim results cross predefined thresholds, such as showing compelling efficacy, or indicating futility due to lack of benefit.
+In this article, we focus on interim analyses that may lead to early stopping and claim of efficacy, refer to as superiority stopping.
+Two primary types of decision rules are used in interim analyses for superiority stopping: frequentist and Bayesian.

-In the frequentist approach, the impact of interim analyses on the operating characteristics of clinical trials—particularly the familywise error rate (FWER)—has been extensively studied and is generally understood.
+In the frequentist approach, the impact of interim analyses on the operating characteristics of clinical trials, particularly the familywise error rate (FWER), has been extensively studied and is generally understood.
 Within this framework, parameters are treated as fixed but unknown constants.
-Repeated interim looks introduce a multiplicity problem, leading to inflation of the FWER.
+Repeated interim looks with superiority stopping introduce a multiplicity problem, leading to inflation of the FWER.
 To address this, various methods have been developed to adjust significance levels or decision rules at each interim analysis, thereby ensuring that the overall FWER remains controlled at the desired level.
-The Pocock method (Pocock, 1977) assigns equally stringent significance levels to all interim analyses, making early stopping easier but potentially sacrificing efficiency and power.
-In contrast, the O'Brien-Fleming method (1979) applies more stringent stopping criteria early in the trial and gradually relaxes them as the trial progresses, offering a more conservative approach.
-Alpha spending functions (DeMets and Lan, 1983) provide additional flexibility by allocating the total alpha level across multiple analyses and dynamically adjusting critical values based on how much alpha has already been `spent'.
+The Pocock method \citep{Pocock77} assigns equally stringent significance levels to all interim analyses, making early stopping easier but potentially sacrificing efficiency and power.
+In contrast, the O'Brien-Fleming method \citep{OBrien79} applies more stringent stopping criteria early in the trial and gradually relaxes them as the trial progresses, offering a more conservative approach.
+Alpha spending functions \citep{Lan83} provide additional flexibility by allocating the total alpha level across multiple analyses and dynamically adjusting critical values based on how much alpha has already been `spent'.